 Our high school offers a wide range of student clubs and activities.
 These range from interscholastic sports through intramural sports and on to special interest groups such as Ski Club.
 The nature of the clubs within the school varies with student interest.
-If the student desires information concerning a special club he or she may make inquiry with the Director of Student Activities.
-If a club is desired that does not exist, the student may find other students of a like interest, get a staff member for an advisor, organize their group, and present the information to the Student Program Coordinator.
+If the student desires information concerning a special club he or she may make inquiry with the building administration.
+If a club is desired that does not exist, the student may find other students of a like interest, get a staff member for an advisor, organize their group, and present the information to the building administration.

 NOTE: Student Must Attend School All Day the day of an extracurricular activity or sport in order to participate.
 If the activity or sport takes place on the weekend, the student must be in attendance the last school day before the event.
+However, students are permitted to participate in interscholastic or other extracurricular activities on days they are absent for approved religious expression days.

-Interscholastic Athletics Fall Boys: Cross Country, Football, Golf & Soccer Girls: Cross Country, Soccer, Tennis & Volleyball Winter Boys: Basketball, Bowling, Swimming & Wrestling Girls: Basketball, Bowling, Gymnastics & Swimming Spring Boys: Baseball, Lacrosse, Tennis, Track & Volleyball Girls: Lacrosse, Softball & Track Cheerleaders: Football/Basketball/Competition
+Interscholastic Athletics Fall Boys: Cross Country, Football, Golf & Soccer Girls: Cross Country, Soccer, Tennis & Volleyball Winter Boys: Basketball, Bowling, Swimming & Wrestling Girls: Basketball, Bowling, Gymnastics, Swimming & Wrestling Spring Boys: Baseball, Lacrosse, Tennis, Track & Volleyball Girls: Lacrosse, Softball & Track Cheerleaders: Football/Basketball/Competition